Estimated reading time: 6 minutes

 - Reviewing and filing the bills for the year.

 - Paying the bills as they are not all auto-debited from our bank accounts.

-- Tracking our investments is a task we both do together online by reviewing how our investments did over the course of a month.
+- Tracking our investments is a task we do together online by reviewing how our assets did over a month.

 Why should the headache be put on one person?

-Update 2019– We’ve since added both of our names to each bank account we own as well all utilities or financial documents so that in the event of death there is no red tape and probate.
+Update 2019– We’ve since added our names to each bank account we own and all utilities or financial documents, so there is no red tape and probate in the event of death.

 Financial Task Scheduling

-- To make sure everything gets paid on time and is correct as not everything may be auto-paid and not every bill payment can be set up that way.
+- To ensure everything gets paid on time and is correct, not everything may be auto-paid, and not every bill payment can be set up that way.

-- Do you know where all the important documents are kept and what they are?
+- Do you know where all the essential documents are kept and what they are?